 Select all keywords and click "Download keyword ideas" to download the entire list of related keywords.

-Now we have groupings of keywords we can target with a single article each, we can again use these topical clusters to target high volume, low difficulty keywords relevant to our niche and double down on what's already working and generating clicks for us.
+Now we have groupings of keywords we can target with a single article each.
+We can use these topical clusters to target high volume, low difficulty keywords relevant to our niche and double down on what's already working and generating clicks for us.

 For this example, Google uses a different keyword difficulty ranking and we want to target groups of keywords as close to 0 difficulty as possible, and ideally under 10.